Event Date: Saturday, June 8, 2019, 5pm

 With your support, you are helping to create real change in the lives of hundreds of women and children experiencing homeless and we are so grateful for you!

-A HUGE Thank You to our 2018 Polo for Change Event Committee and our amazing Sponsors!!!
+Continuing gratitude to out 2019 Polo for Change Committee and our amazing Sponsors!!!
 It takes a tremendous amount of work to make an event like this a success and we couldn't be more grateful for their tireless support and dedication to our cause.

 Your participation in Polo for Change, and beyond, is key to making Real Change happen for some of our region's most vulnerable women and children.
 THANK YOU!

-Mark Demetre, Tracy Demetre, Betty Diepenbrock, Leslie Donald,
+Brenda Deary, Mark Demetre, Leslie Donald, Taryn Fischer,

-Martha Lake, Diane McLaughlin, Sam Mellor, Wendy Miller,
+Gina LaPlaca, Diane McLaughlin, Sam Mellor, Robin Miotke,

 Please visit our sponsorship page to see a complete list of sponsors who have partnered with Saint John’s and have invested into helping hundreds of women and children create real and permanent change in their lives.
 We couldn’t do it without the generosity and support of our sponsors—THANK YOU, sponsors!